murraycadzow/2021-obss-day5/_episodes/02-quality-assessment.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What tools do we use to assess the data quality data in RNA-seq experiments?"
 objectives:
-- "Assess the quality of your data"
+- "Learn how to assess data quality"
-- "Use FastQC package to do quality check"
+- "Use the FastQC application to perform quality assessment"
-- "Use MultiQC to view our analysis results"
+- "Use the MultiQC application to combine and view quality information"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Quality assessmet is a key initial step in the analysis of RNA-seq data"
+- "The FastQC and MultiQC applications are useful tools for quality assessent of RNA-seq data."
 ---

 Several tools available to do quality assessemnt.
 For this workshop, we will use `fastqc`.